 Grid-connected tidal test site

 Our grid-connected tidal test site at the Fall of Warness is situated just west of the island of Eday - lying in a narrow channel between the Westray Firth and Stronsay Firth.
 The site was chosen for its high velocity marine currents which reach almost 4m/sec (7.8 knots) at spring tides.
 As tides flow from the North Atlantic Ocean to the North Sea, they quicken as they are funneled through Orkney's northern islands.

-A number of current meter deployments have taken place to characterise the tidal and wave conditions, and a purpose-built weather station is situated onshore providing real-time met data for the site.
-This data is fed into a sophisticated SCADA (Supervisory, Control and Data Acquisition) system, with live data feeds on the met conditions available to view on our website.
-A fixed ADCP (Acoustic Doppler Current Profiler) is due to be deployed at the site imminently with live data feeds to the website due in early 2013.
+Current meters characterise the tidal and wave conditions on site, and a purpose-built weather station is situated onshore providing real-time met data for the site.
+This data is fed into a sophisticated SCADA (supervisory, control and data acquisition) system, with live data feeds on the met conditions available to view on our website.

 EMEC offers seven cabled tidal test berths at depths ranging from 12 m to 50 m in an area 2 km across and approximately 4 km in length.